Fullyverified/PathTracer_CPP/README.md

 2.3x faster than Java for singlethread, and another 8.5x speed up with multithreading.
 For 8 physical threads that seems reasonable.
 Cinebench has a 9.7x speed up with multithreading so I think thats not bad.
-Edit - I've noticed a sclaing issue, at high resolutions the Java version is still faster in singlethread.
+Edit - I've noticed a scaling issue, at high resolutions the Java version is still faster in singlethread.
 Not sure what thats about.

 # Building
 Building requires the vulkan SDK to be installed on your system.
 The project does not currently use Vulkan but I plan to add GPU Acceleration.
 In the CMakeLists.txt file find this line: